bos-com/Online-Voting-System/README.md

 ## 🌟 Project Overview

-This project is a full-stack, secure, and modern online voting platform designed to facilitate paperless, transparent, and accessible election processes.
+This project is a full-stack, secure, and modern online voting platform designed by Ms. Naigaga Shillah, a Software Engineering Student, to facilitate paperless, transparent, and accessible election processes.
 It includes a robust **Spring Boot (Java)** backend for API and data management, and a dynamic **React (JavaScript)** frontend for the user interface.

 ## ⚙️ Technology Stack
 | Component | Technology | Description |